Konrad Mägi: Norway

-Konrad Mägi wanted to spend only a couple of months in Norway before returning to Paris.
+Mägi wanted to spend only a couple of months in Norway before returning to Paris.
 He was 30 years old and had only created a few works, whereas his heath was gradually deteriorating.
 In August 1908, he moved to the countryside, where he was finally able to focus on making art: he made studies to practice his craft, because his goal was to take entrance exams to the Academy of Fine Arts in Paris in autumn.
 Unfortunately, he did not have enough money to leave Norway, so he stayed for another two years.

 In Norway, Mägi finally started to paint.
 He neither dated his works precisely nor provided the exact location of the motif: his goal was to set reality aside and to sense the rhythms and structures that constitute the real essence of things and phenomena.
 He participated in an exhibition at the Blomqvist Gallery in Oslo, but there was no breakthrough.
 He did, however, also send his works to Estonia to be displayed at an exhibition organised by the Noor-Eesti (Young Estonia) literary group in 1910, and that was the beginning of his rise to prominence in his home country.

 Mägi's Norwegian landscapes include both panoramic and realistic views of nature and almost hallucinatory bog landscapes.